cerb/cerb.github.io/_guides/integrations/aws/aws.md

 ---
 title: Integrate with Amazon Web Services
 excerpt: A step-by-step guide for integrating Cerb and Amazon Web Services (AWS).
+summary: This page provides a comprehensive guide on integrating Cerb with Amazon Web Services (AWS).
+It covers the steps to log into AWS, create a policy, set up a new user, and generate programmatic credentials necessary for the integration.
+  The guide then explains how to create the AWS service within Cerb and utilize the connected account for automations, allowing users to access AWS APIs directly from Cerb.
+Additionally, it references related resources for further enhancing Cerb's capabilities with AWS services like Amazon Bedrock, AWS Lambda, and Amazon Polly.
 permalink: /guides/integrations/aws/
 layout: integration
 topic: Integrations